This post was originally published at the Codecentric blog with a focus on “old” join semantics in Apache Kafka versions 0.10.0 and 0.10.1.

 In the examples, custom set event times provide a convenient way to simulate the timing within the streams.
 We will look at the following 7 scenarios:

 All KStream-KStream joins are windowed, so the developer has to specify how long that window should be and if the relative order of the elements of both streams matters (i.e., happens before/after semantics).
 The rationale behind that forced windowing is twofold: First, a KStream is stateless.
-To execute a join with acceptable performance, some internal state needs to be kept – otherwise the whole streams would need to be scanned each time a new element arrives.
+To execute a join with acceptable performance, some internal state needs to be kept—otherwise both streams would need to be scanned each time a new element arrives.
 That state contains all elements of the stream within the time window.
-Second, semantically speaking, joining two streams yields “interesting” results if both records in each stream are timely close to each other (i.e., both events happened within a certain time frame).
-For example, an ad was displayed at a web page and a user clicks on it within 10 seconds.
+Second, semantically speaking, joining two streams yields “interesting” results if both records in each stream are timed close to each other (i.e., both events happened within a certain time frame).
+For example, an ad was displayed on a web page and a user clicks on it within 10 seconds.
 Note that the join window is based on event time.

 We will use a window of 10 seconds in the following examples.